-The FX options market began as an over-the-counter (OTC) derivative for the banking and financial sector.
-In fact, the then new product of currency options offered many advantages.
+At that time in the past, the then-new product of currency options offered many advantages.
 For instance, the leading institutions could hedge against FX market exposure with appropriate derivatives for the first time.

 Nowadays, things are less complicated thanks to the progress in technology and the Internet.
-Therefore, even At-Home-Traders may participate in the FX options market.
+Therefore, even retail traders may participate in the FX options market.

-The preferred medium of choice are online trading platforms.
+The preferred medium of choice is online trading platforms.
 As a result, traders can access options easily.
 Thus, with more flexibility and faster access to the global markets, everyone can participate in the currency options markets.

 Size of the FX Options Market

 The FX options market is the market with the highest depth and liquidity in the World of finance.
 Most trades happen over the counter (OTC) and are softly regulated.
-On the other hand, there are exchanges which offer foreign exchanges option markets too, for instance the Chicago Mercantile Exchange (CME).
+On the other hand, there are exchanges which offer foreign exchanges option markets too, for instance, the Chicago Mercantile Exchange (CME).

-The OTC FX Options Market
+The OTC Market

 The OTC market for FX options is a market between financial institutions and their respective clients.
 Trades happen on electronic dealing systems or by phone.
 The issuing institutions are mainly large banks and brokers.
 They operate dealing desks and act as market makers.
 Typical clients include: